-There are 613 laws that were required of Hebrews under the Old Covenant: why, one might wonder, do pastors hit on this one as the one that should be carried over?
-An equal argument could be made for another Old Covenant law such as not wearing cotton and wool together.
-If the tithe is not for Christians, does this mean that we aren’t required to give money to church?
+There are 613 laws that were required of Hebrews under the Old Covenant: why one might wonder, do pastors hit on this one as the one that should be carried over?
+An equal argument could be made for another Old Covenant law, such as not wearing cotton and wool together.
+If the tithe is not for Christians, does this mean we aren’t required to give money to the church?
 Exactly, we’re not bound by the law.

 While there is freedom in Christ, we also strive to be like him by being generous (Luke 21:1-4; Acts 20:32-35; 2 Corinthians 8:12-15; Galatians 6:2; 1 John 3:16-18; 1 Timothy 6:17-19).
 This means a change of heart.
 We don’t give out of compulsion or requirement.
 We give because we have the heart of Jesus, who blesses the evil and the good (Matthew 5:44-46).

 Each of you should give what you have decided in your heart to give, not reluctantly or under compulsion, for God loves a cheerful giver.

 For Christians, the Holy Spirit and the heart guides our generosity, not laws or rules.
 Anytime a “tithe” is required, you can see from scripture that it is unbiblical.
 Jesus wants our hearts to be in-line with his, which often means we are generous with much more than just ten percent.
 When the New Testament talks about giving (2 Corinthians 8-10), it mentions giving “generously,” “outrageously,” “not under compulsion,” “joyfully” and “as God leads you.”
 But the New Testament never mentions a rule about a percentage one is required to give.
 In fact, such a law violates the spirit of the New Testament’s teaching on giving.